In order to get as many sales as possible from your social media lead generation campaigns, it’s important you track and monitor your results.

 A lead might convert into a new opportunity in 2 months and then become a sale in another 3 months.
 It really depends on the person, the stage they are in and how urgently they need what you do.

 In my own business I’ve had leads that have converted in a few weeks and other leads that have converted in a few years.
 If you’re b2b, I’m sure the data is similar with yourself.

 By looking at the data over a period of time you can measure the results more accurately and see what areas (lead conversion, sales conversion, etc) you need to improve.

 How to test and improve your conversion rates

 At every stage of your marketing and sales process there are many things you can do to improve the conversion rate.

 After you’ve gathered the “reach”, “leads”, “opportunities” and “sales” data for your own business, the next step is to improve your conversion rates.

-If you’d like to learn how to improve your leads, opportunities and sales conversion rates, then I’m working on a free guide on how to do exactly that.
-To get your free copy once it’s ready, just click here.
+If you’d like to learn how to improve your leads, opportunities and sales conversion rates, then check out the free masterclass training I’ve recorded that will show you exactly how to do that.